Brown Rot

 Features

-• Infected twigs may develop small, sunken cankers that can eventually girdle and kill the branch tip
+• Twig Cankers: Small, sunken, dark-colored sores on one-year-old twigs that can eventually girdle and kill the branch tip.

 Names in Different Languages